 Staying quit, especially during the first few days, was challenging.
 Willpower and motivation are definitely required.

 I was determined, and I pressed on, and I kept count of the days.
 One, two, three,... every day another victory.
 I basically hibernated in bed that first weekend.

 But here's the power of counting the days: once I reached 21 days, 30 days, 50 days, 100 days, I hated the thought of nuking all that progress and having to start the count over.

-At the time of this writing, it has been 8,335 days since I quit smoking.
-Do you really think I would jeopardize that amazing total for one stupid cigarette?
+It has been 9,164 days since I quit smoking, according to the calculator on timeanddate.com.
+That's nearly 220,000 hours; over 13,000,000 minutes!
+Do you really think I would jeopardize those amazing totals for one stupid cigarette?

 One day at a time, I just kept going.
 After awhile, a long while, the cravings lessened, then finally went to zero.